Lax formalism for Gelfand-Tsetlin integrable systems: Abstract

 \section{Abstract}

-In the present work, we study Hamiltonian systems on (co)adjoint orbits and propose a new approach for Gelfand-Tsetlin integrable systems via Lax pairs.
-As an application of this approach, we introduce a family of hyperelliptic curves which encodes the Gelfand-Tsetlin integrable systems as branch points.
-Using this family of algebraic curves, we explore some new insights into the relationship between singular fibers of the Gelfand-Tsetlin integrable systems and vanishing cycles of algebraic curves.
+In the present work, we study Hamiltonian systems on (co)adjoint orbits and propose a Lax pair formalism for Gelfand-Tsetlin integrable systems defined on (co)adjoint orbits of the compact Lie groups ${\rm{U}}(n)$ and ${\rm{SO}}(n)$.
+In the particular setting of (co)adjoint orbits of ${\rm{U}}(n)$, by means of the associated Lax matrix we construct a family of algebraic curves which encodes the Gelfand-Tsetlin integrable systems as branch points.
+This family of algebraic curves enables us to explore some new insights into the relationship between the topology of singular Gelfand-Tsetlin fibers, singular algebraic curves and vanishing cycles.
+Further, we provide a new description for Guillemin and Sternberg’s action coordinates in terms of hyperelliptic integrals.